 Korean Fundraising 101 – the Basics for Raising Money in Korea

-So it becomes a kind of a chicken and the egg situation.
+So it becomes a kind of chicken and egg situation.
 This is why getting that initial seed investment is easy for those that know what the typical investor in Korea wants to see.

 Lessons to learn from Korean CEOs